Linas Klimavičius

-Linas Klimavičius (born 10 April 1989) is a Lithuanian professional footballer who plays as a defender.
-He is also a member of the Lithuanian national side.
+Linas Klimavičius (born 10 April 1989) is a Lithuanian professional footballer who plays as a defender for Panevėžys and the Lithuania national team.

 Career

 Klimavičius started his career as a teenage prodigy with Ekranas and then was promoted to the main-squad team.
 During 2008–2012, he played in the Ukrainian football clubs.
 He made a single appearance in the Ukrainian Premier League in a match for FC Dnipro against Metalurh Donetsk on 19 October 2008.

 Dinamo București

 In January 2019, Klimavičius signed a contract with Liga I club Dinamo București.
 One year later, in January 2020, he was released after 28 games played for Dinamo (27 in Liga I and one game in Cupa României).

 Politehnica Iasi

 On 12 January 2020, Klimavičius signed a contract with Liga I club FC Politehnica Iași.

 FK Sūduva

 In 10 September he signed a contract with Lithuanian champions FK Sūduva.